 A data warehouse stores current and historical data in a single place and makes processes like data extraction and conducting data analysis easier than in more conventional databases.

-The third -- and generally final -- component of a typical analytical CRM is OLAP tools.
-OLAP stands for Online Analytical Processing.
+The third component of your typical analytical CRM is Online Analytical Processing (OLAP) tools.
 It’s a category of tools used to analyze data stored in databases.
 These tools are used to evaluate multidimensional data from multiple perspectives.

 For example, a business may want to analyze how customers are interacting with its website.
 It has access to data about the online features customers are using, customers’ locations, and when they’re logging on.
 Having a comprehensive picture of this data could give salespeople insight into how, where, and when they should be reaching out to prospects.

-Instead of analyzing each of those dimensions individually, OLAP tools enable that business to conduct its analysis on all of them simultaneously.
-Additionally, with OLAP tools, that business could see how customers in specific regions are interacting with their website over specific time frames.
+Instead of analyzing each of those dimensions individually, OLAP tools enable that business to conduct an analysis on all of them simultaneously.
+OLAP solutions also let businesses see how customers in specific regions are interacting with their website over specific time frames.

 Ultimately, OLAP tools are what an analytical CRM uses to validate hypotheses that may have been derived from information accrued by its other components.

 Zoho Analytics gives you real-time analytics to help inform smarter business decisions.
 The software allows your data to transform huge amounts of raw data into actionable reports and dashboards.
-These capabilities can enable you to better track key performance indicators, including current trends and future predictions.
+These capabilities can enable you to better track key performance indicators (KPIs) such as number of won deals and customers.

-With a collaborative CRM, a company’s marketing, sales, and service departments all share customer information freely with one another.
-The hope is that this system will improve synchronicity within the business and give each department a better understanding of their customers' needs, wants, and interests.
+A collaborative CRM brings together a company’s marketing, sales, and service data to improve synchronicity within the business and give each department a better understanding of their customers' needs, wants, and interests.

-A collaborative CRM has two definitive components -- interaction management and channel management.
-Let's explore those components now.
+A collaborative CRM has two key components — interaction management and channel management.

-Interaction management allows a company to keep a log for these kinds of correspondence, as well as team notes about them.
+Interaction management allows a company to keep a log of these kinds of correspondence, as well as team notes about them.
 Different business units can then share this information across the organization.

 Should your company’s customer service unit communicate primarily via email or chat?
 Should your sales team make a point of pursuing one-on-one meetings or phone calls with prospects?
 These are the kinds of questions that channel management is designed to answer.

 With Copper, all your customer data is stored in one place, allowing everyone across your organization to be in the loop about any customer interaction or deal.
 The platform’s user-friendly interface also features custom pipelines and dashboards.
-Copper is a good choice for small businesses looking for a simple, straightforward CRM that integrates seamlessly with G Suite.
+Copper is a good choice for small businesses looking for a simple, straightforward CRM that integrates seamlessly with Google Workspace.

-Each kind of CRM has its own benefits, and any business stands to gain a lot from what they all have to offer.
-Fortunately, most of the more prominent CRM platforms incorporate elements of all three types.
-Still, it’s important to recognize which kind of CRM best suits your needs and make your decision with that in mind.
+Each type of CRM has its own benefits, but it’s important to recognize which kind of CRM best suits your needs and make your decision with that in mind.

-If you’re looking to streamline your sales, marketing, and customer service, you should err on the side of operational.
-Alternatively, if you're looking to use hard data to better understand your customers, prioritizing analytical may be the way to go.
-Lastly, if you want to make business synchronicity and collaboration your main priorities, you should explore collaborative CRMs.
+If you’re looking to streamline your sales, marketing, and customer service, opt for operational.
+If you're looking to use hard data to better understand your customers, prioritizing analytical may be the way to go.
+And if you want to make business synchronicity and collaboration your main priorities, consider collaborative CRMs.